coleschuelke/game-engine/doc/tournament-setup.md

 In the repository settings/members, add your team members as Maintainer to your repository.
 This allows them to view and edit the code.
-Also add our superlative TA Alejandro as Reporter so he can follow your progress.
-His GitLab handle is @alemoreno991.
+Also add our superlative TAs Maxwell and Wenkai as Reporter so they can follow your progress.
+Their GitLab handles are @gippertexas (that's Maxwell!) and @wenkaiqin (Wenkai).

 ## Clone `game-engine`
 In the `~/Workspace` directory, either clone a fresh copy of the